ME0Mahmoudi/java-interview/README.md

 ### Opinion based questions

 Answers to such questions vary based on multiple factors (interviewer and interviewee's experience with Java, exposure to other languages, personal taste, etc).
-Thus, take the answers with pinch of salt, and make them your own before using them.
+Thus, take the answers with a pinch of salt, and make them your own before using them.

 - What do you like about Java?
 [Answer](topics/opinion/myanswers.md#what-do-you-like-about-java)
 - What do you not like about Java?
 [Answer](topics/opinion/myanswers.md#what-do-you-not-like-about-java)